awslabs/aws-cloudfront-extensions/edge/nodejs/bot-detection/README.md

 <img src='./diagram.png'>

-CloudFront event type for this Lambda@Edge: viewer response
+CloudFront event type for this Lambda@Edge: origin response or viewer response

+If you use it in origin response, you need to add user-agent(User-Agent) into CloudFront header whitelist so that the user agent header can be passed to origin response, or else the user agent will be Amazon CloudFront

 ## Use Cases